hathibelagal-dev/instantpolyglot/docs/eng/Louisiana_Creole.md

 ## Orthography

-Louisiana Creole doesn't have a standardized orthography, but several writing systems have been proposed.
+Louisiana Creole doesn’t have a standardized orthography, but several writing systems have been proposed.
 The most common one is based on French orthography with some modifications.
 Here are some key features:

 1. The letter 'é' represents /e/, while 'è' represents /ɛ/.
 2. The letter 'o' can represent both /o/ and /ɔ/.